Quantum loop groups for symmetric Cartan matrices: Quantum loop groups

 see \eqref{eqn:symmetric rational function}.
 In all formulas involving $R$ and $r$, we plug $x_s,\dots,x_t$ (respectively $y_{s'}, \dots, y_{t'}$) into the variables of color $i$ (respectively $j$) of $R$ and $r$.} Running the argument in the proof of Proposition \ref{prop:descends} (with the terminology therein), we deduce the following analogue of \eqref{eqn:end induction 2}

 where each set $\bar{A}_s = \{z_{c_s^{(1)}}, \dots, z_{c_s^{(n_s)}}\}$ consists either of all $x$'s or all $y$'s.

-The ``=" symbol in \eqref{eqn:slight imprecision} is due to the following slight imprecision.
-In proving \eqref{eqn:end induction 2}, we used Claim \ref{claim:induction}, which used the fact that $R$ satisfies \eqref{eqn:wheel} for the distinguished zig-zag $Z$ and all of its sub zig-zags.
-In the present situation, our assumption tells us that $R$ satisfies \eqref{eqn:wheel} for all proper sub zig-zags of $Z$, but we do not have this property for $Z$ itself.
-This means that the discrepancy in ``=" stems from the residue when $t = 2$ and
+The ``=" symbol in \eqref{eqn:slight imprecision} is due to the following slight imprecision, that we will now correct.
+In proving \eqref{eqn:end induction 2}, we used Claim \ref{claim:induction}, which in turn used the fact that $R$ satisfies \eqref{eqn:wheel} for the distinguished zig-zag $Z$ and all of its sub zig-zags.
+However, in the present situation, our assumption is that $R$ satisfies \eqref{eqn:wheel} for all proper sub zig-zags of $Z$, but we do not have this property for $Z$ itself.
+Therefore, the discrepancy between the LHS and RHS of \eqref{eqn:slight imprecision} is due to the unique residue where property \eqref{eqn:wheel} is invoked for $Z$ itself.
+This correesponds to $t = 2$ and